Israel Getzler

-He lived in Germany until about 1938, when he went to the Soviet Union.
+He lived in Germany until about 1938 when he was deported to Poland by the Nazis.
+Eventually, he arrived in the Soviet Union and was placed in a Siberian Gold-mining settlement.
 Following World War II he moved to Australia.
+He gained a tenured position at Adelaide University.
 He later went to work at Stanford University.
-In the late 1960s he became a professor at the Hebrew University of Jerusalem.
+In the early 1970s he became a professor at the Hebrew University of Jerusalem.
+He was an active participant in anti-settler demonstrations.